Knowledge management and business growth

 - the designs and processes for your goods and services

-- your files or documents (whether held digitally, on paper or both)
+- your files or documents (electronic or otherwise)

 - your plans for future activities, such as ideas for new products or services

-- maintaining up-to-date documentation about processes and procedures
+- maintain up-to-date documentation about processes and procedures